hpssjellis/google-should-make-tensorflowTinyJS/README.md

 ## Resource Efficiency:
 Optimized for Constraints: Only a fraction of TensorFlow’s capabilities are needed, focusing on lightweight models suitable for microcontrollers.

-Sensor Fusion: Many microcontroller applications, such as sensor fusion, do not require complex deep learning models, which can be handled server-side if necessary.
+## Sensor Fusion: Many microcontroller applications use modern or just developed new sensors, much sensor fusion ML does not require complex deep learning models.
+Many microcontroller applications could be made using fairly simple dense layer deep learning models.
+Vision and sound typically need more complex models.

 ## Cost-Effective:
 Low-Cost Hardware: Utilizes inexpensive microcontrollers, making it a cost-effective solution for various applications.

-Open Source: Leveraging open-source technologies can reduce costs and encourage community contributions.
+## Open Source: Leveraging open-source technologies can reduce costs and encourage community contributions.

+## Low Energy: Many microcontroller machine learning models are trained to do simple functions that do not need energy expensive WiFi etc.
+With lower energy battery consumption is reduced and the hardware can potentially work longer with minimal servicing.

 <hr>